-Former NFL player Kellen Winslow II trial ends in mistrial for remaining charges
+Former NFL player Kellen Winslow's case ends in mistrial for remaining charges

-(CNN)A California jury was unable to come to a unanimous decision on 8 of the 12 charges brought against former NFL player Kellen Winslow II.
+(CNN)After former NFL player Kellen Winslow II was found guilty of raping a 59-year-old woman, a California jury was unable to come to a unanimous decision on 8 other charges involving four other women.

 The judge declared a mistrial Tuesday, saying the jurors were "hopelessly deadlocked" after five days of deliberations in the San Diego County Superior Court.

+Winslow, 35, was facing a total of 12 felony and misdemeanor charges.

+Police allege he raped two women and exposed himself to a third woman last year; raped an unconscious teenager in 2003; and committed lewd acts in front of an elderly woman in February, according to court documents.

-Winslow, 35, was found guilty of rape and misdemeanor charges of indecent exposure and lewd conduct on Monday, but jurors had continued deliberating on the rest of the charges.
+The former NFL player was found guilty of rape and misdemeanor charges of indecent exposure and lewd conduct on Monday.
+Those convictions could send Winslow to prison for up to nine years.

-The former NFL player was also acquitted of a second lewd conduct charge on Monday, according to a video of the courtroom proceedings.
+He was also acquitted of a second lewd conduct charge on Monday, according to a video of the courtroom proceedings.

+The charges against Winslow spanned 16 years, from 2003 until February, and involved five women, according to court documents.

-Winslow had pleaded not guilty to three counts of forcible rape, rape of an unconscious person, forcible sodomy, kidnap for specific felony, and forcible oral copulation, all felonies.
+He had pleaded not guilty to three counts of forcible rape, rape of an unconscious person, forcible sodomy, kidnap for specific felony, and forcible oral copulation, all felonies.

-He faced misdemeanor charges of indecent exposure, willful cruelty to an elderly person, battery against an elderly person and two counts of lewd conduct.
+Winslow also faced misdemeanor charges of indecent exposure, willful cruelty to an elderly person, battery against an elderly person and two counts of lewd conduct.

-The charges spanned 16 years, beginning in 2003 with allegations that Winslow, 19 at the time and destined for the University of Miami, raped an unconscious 17-year-old, according to court documents.
+Jurors remained deadlocked on several charges steaming from allegations that Winslow, 19 at the time and destined for the University of Miami, raped an unconscious 17-year-old, according to court documents.

-Other charges stemmed from a string of incidents in 2018, according to prosecutors.
+The jury also deliberated over charges linked to incidents in 2018, involving a 54-year-old and a 59-year-old women, as well as cruelty and battery charges against a 77-year-old woman, according to prosecutors.

-CNN has reached out to Winslow's attorney and is waiting to hear back.

 Multiple news reports quoted Winslow claiming the accusations are "a money grab."